2018 Tennessee gubernatorial election

-The 2018 Tennessee gubernatorial election took place on November 6, 2018, to elect the next governor of Tennessee.
-Republican Bill Lee was elected with nearly 60% of the vote.
-Incumbent Republican Governor Bill Haslam was term-limited, and is prohibited by the Constitution of Tennessee from seeking a third consecutive term.
+The 2018 Tennessee gubernatorial election took place on November 6, 2018, to elect the next governor of Tennessee, alongside other state and local elections.
+Incumbent Republican governor Bill Haslam was term-limited and prohibited by the Constitution of Tennessee from seeking a third consecutive term.
+Republican candidate Bill Lee was elected with 59.6% of the vote, defeating Democratic nominee and former Nashville mayor Karl Dean in a landslide.
+Despite Lee’s win, this was the closest win for a Republican since 1994.
+Lee was sworn in for his first term as Governor on January 19, 2019.

-The primaries took place on August 2, 2018, with Republican Bill Lee and Democrat Karl Dean winning their respective party nominations.
+The primary elections took place on August 2, 2018, with Republican Bill Lee and Democrat Karl Dean winning their respective party nominations.

+During the general election, Dean flipped back reliably Democratic Davidson, Haywood, and Shelby Counties, which voted for Republican governor Bill Haslam in 2014.

-After the general election, the results marked the first time since 1982 that a candidate from the incumbent president’s party was elected governor of Tennessee.
+The results of the election marked the first time since 1982 that a candidate from the incumbent president's party was elected governor of Tennessee.
 This is also the first time that Republicans won three consecutive gubernatorial elections in the state, and the first time that a Republican was elected to succeed another Republican.